Sports Science Extended Degree - BSc (Hons)

 - at least one A level (or a minimum of 32 UCAS points from an equivalent Level 3 qualification, eg BTEC Subsidiary/National/BTEC Extended Diploma) but may not have achieved the appropriate grades to immediately join a BSc programme

-- English Language and Mathematics GCSEs at grade C (grade 4 from 2017) or above (or equivalent).
-Applicants who meet the UCAS points criteria but who obtained a D in English and/or Maths at GCSE may be offered a University test in these areas
+- English Language and Mathematics GCSEs at grade C (grade 4) or above (or equivalent).
+Applicants who meet the UCAS points criteria but who obtained a D (grade 3) in English and/or Maths at GCSE may be offered a University test in these areas

 Other applicants may have Level 3 qualifications such as A level, BTEC Extended Diploma or Access to Higher education qualifications with high UCAS points and grades, but not in the relevant subject areas eg Biology and Chemistry, which are required to study for BSc programmes in the School of Human Sciences.